lukehayes/CHashMap/readme.md

 MapPrintValue(map, "speed"); // Print the specific value from the HashMap.
 ```

+### TODO

+- [ ] Name collisions aren't dealt with at all.
+Currently a larger initial size solves this problem *most* of the time.
+- [ ] Add way to remove a row from the map.

+---

 ### Implementation

 Values are stored in a `MapPair` struct.
 It has two members - key and a value
-and they are both void*.
+and they are both `void*`.
 All data should be stored as a `char*` and the user
 should use something like `atoi()` if the data is stored as an `int` for example.

 ```